treehopper-electronics/treehopper-sdk/Documentation/Python/get-started.md

 >>> quit()                                  # quit the interactive shell
 $
 ```

-All of Treehopper's capabilities can be used from an interactive Python shell like this, which makes the Python package an invaluable tool for diagnosing and debugging.

 # Blinky script
 Open a text editor and paste these contents in: